patsprice/https-github.com-bretfisher-container.training/slides/swarm/cicd.md

 ## CI/CD general process

-- Have your CI build your images, run tests *in them*, then push to registry
+- Have your CI build your images, run tests *in them* (docker-compose is good for this)

-- If you security scan, do it then on your images after tests but before push
+- If you security scan, do it then on your images after tests

+- After success, it pushes to registry.
+These "build artifacts" are ready for deployment

 - Optionally, have CI do continuous deployment if build/test/push is successful

-- CD tool would SSH into nodes, or use docker cli against remote engine
+- CD tool would SSH into nodes and use docker/swarm/kubernetes CLI, or use remotely

-- If supported, it could use docker engine TCP API (swarm API is built-in)
+- If supported, it could use docker/swarm/kubernetes API remotely

 - Docker KBase [Development Pipeline Best Practices](https://success.docker.com/article/dev-pipeline)